 Choosing VDI thin clients

-Remember that the point of VDI thin clients is for them to be simple and inexpensive.
+Remember that the point of deploying VDI thin clients is that they are simple and inexpensive.
 Video conferencing, multimedia and 3-D graphics support will add to the cost.
-However, those capabilities are important for many users, especially those who require computer-aided design or 3-D apps to do their work.
+Those capabilities are important for many users, however, especially those who require computer-aided design or 3-D apps to do their work.
 To make sure your thin clients can support those types of applications, take note of the display protocol quality and how much network bandwidth you'll require.
+Continue Reading

 How thin clients compare to other VDI hardware

-Bring your own device (BYOD) programs often take into account Apple devices, but what about accessing a virtual desktop from an Android device?
+Bring your own device programs often take Apple devices into account, but what about accessing a virtual desktop from an Android device?
 There would be a number of benefits to using the Android platform, which could serve as an open source version of the Linux-based thin clients on the market.
-However, Android was made for mobile, so it doesn't lend itself to desktop use yet.
-Even if it improved mouse and display support, it wouldn't be as good as a dedicated thin client and would still require OS management and updates.
+But Android was made for mobile, so it doesn't lend itself to desktop use yet.
+Continue Reading